Best-Of (Anggun album)

-Best-Of is a greatest hits album by Anggun.
-The album was released in December 2006 in Indonesia.
+Best-Of is a greatest hits album by Indonesian and French singer Anggun.
+The album was released on 15 December 2006 in Indonesia by Sony BMG Indonesia.
 It is composed of English-language recordings from her first, second and third studio efforts Snow on the Sahara (1997), Chrysalis (2000) and Luminescence (2005), along with the Open Hearts soundtrack (2002) and collaborations with other artists.
 The album also featured Indonesian-language re-recorded hits such as "Mimpi", "Bayang Bayang Ilusi" and "Takut".